 The IT Operations Management Paradigm Shift

 According to ITIL (IT Infrastructure Library), “the objective of IT Operations Management is to monitor and control IT infrastructure and services.
-It executes on day-to-day routine tasks related to the operation of infrastructure components and applications.
+It executes day-to-day routine tasks related to the operation of infrastructure components and applications.
 It is responsible for managing the capacity, performance, and availability of all the components in an organization's IT ecosystem.”
 While this is a good definition, it is a little deprecated.
-The role of IT operations had significantly evolved from simply being experts in technology to being experts in value creation specially in this time of crisis.
-As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system; to co-create value within the organizations we belong to amidst this trying time.
+IT operations' role had significantly evolved from simply being experts in technology to being experts in value creation, especially in this time of crisis.
+As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system, to co-create value within the organizations we belong to amidst this trying time.

 Act fast and deliver fast.
 Fast IT is the new norm.
-Leverage strategic speed (i.e. clarity, unity, and agility) is key.
-Those IT departments who were able to enable their businesses and organizations to telework without impacting their capability to serve their customers are now heralded as heroes.
+Leverage strategic speed (i.e., clarity, unity, and agility) is key.
+Those IT departments who could enable their businesses and organizations to telework without impacting their ability to serve their customers are now heralded, heroes.

 Business and not IT must be the end-goal of any technological and digitization efforts.
 Don’t implement technology for the sake of technology.
 Technology is a means toward a business end.

 Design with your users and customers in mind.
-There is no secret that organizations must develop products and services that will provide meaningful and long-lasting positive experience to keep customers loyal to their products or brands.
+There is no secret that organizations must develop products and services that will provide a meaningful and long-lasting positive experience to keep customers loyal to their products or brands.
 In this challenging time, where the only thing missing is a zombie attack, most companies will have to rethink and reshape their strategies to survive.
 The world will never be the same again.
-So, everybody will have to redo their game plan, the faster — the better.
-You need your brands and products to be synonymous to the words “safe, caring, and resilient”.
+So, everybody will have to redo their game plan; the faster — the better.
+You need your brands and products to be synonymous with the words “safe, caring, and resilient.”

 Evolve or be extinct, from Technocrats to Business Re-inventors.
 What brought you here will not keep you here!
 Innovate or die!
-Aside from just bringing reliable and cost-efficient IT services, modern IT organizations are expected to innovate in this turbulent time.
+Besides bringing reliable and cost-efficient IT services, modern IT organizations are expected to innovate in this turbulent time.